Search for:

 Author

-Eleanor is a Senior Associate in the Dispute Resolution team based in London.
-Eleanor is a member of the Compliance and Investigations practice group.
-Eleanor's practice includes a broad spectrum of disputes and investigations, including anti-bribery and corruption investigations, compliance matters and international arbitration.
+Eleanor is a senior associate in the Dispute Resolution team based in London and a member of the Global Investigations, Compliance & Ethics practice group.
+Eleanor's practice includes a broad spectrum of disputes and investigations, with a particular focus on white collar-crime, including anti-bribery and corruption, fraud and anti-money laundering.
+Eleanor’s work involves conducting internal investigations on behalf of clients, as well as external investigations engaging with regulators and enforcement agencies, advising on compliance matters, and criminal defence.